jakeessom/Data_jobs_sql_project/sql_project/project_report.md

 * CASE statements
 * Grouping

+### Skills improved

 Over the course of this project, I have become more comfortable using CTE's in queries in a way I wasn’t before.
 Along with this, I feel a deeper understanding of CASE expressions.
 During this project, these two skills suddenly 'clicked' in a way they just hadn’t before.
 This shows the importance repetition and practice with all skills.

+### Closing points

+Overall, this project was great fun.
+The more experience you have with problem solving errors, the quicker and easier fault finding will be.
+On this project the bulk of my fault finding involved searching for an odd typo here and there or fixing syntax errors.
+Fault finding and problem solving are 2 of the biggest parts of the job from my experience, and it’s always satisfying when you solve them.

+Thanks for tanking your time to read this and if you have any comments feel free to drop a message, it’d be much appreciated.